aws/aws-toolkit-vscode/designs/sam-debugging/local-sam-debugging.md

 ## Appendix

-### Differences between this doc and v1.0.0 of Toolkit
+### Differences from v1.0.0 of AWS Toolkit

+The debug capabilities initially released in the Toolkit were not well rounded.
+CodeLenses provided the only means of local debugging, and without a way to directly debug SAM Template Resources these CodeLenses tried to compensate, leading to scenarios with undefined behaviors.
+Many of the issues are referenced from https://github.com/aws/aws-toolkit-vscode/issues/758

+Here is an outline of the differences between this design and version 1.0.0 of the AWS Toolkit:

+-   Changed functionality
--   Lambda Handlers no longer associated with SAM Templates
+    -   CodeLenses on code files invoke the function in isolation, and no longer attempt to associate the function with a SAM Template
--   api gateway support
+    -   CodeLens configurations have a new location and structure
+-   New functionality
--   Debug Configuration support
+    -   `aws-sam` Debug Configurations are
+    -   CodeLenses on SAM Template files
+    -   API Gateway related debugging
+-   Removed functionality
+    -   None

-### Sample Debug Configurations
+### <a id="sample-debug-configurations"></a> Sample Debug Configurations

 Here is an example Debug Configuration to debug a SAM Template Resource called "HelloWorldResource".
 The only required fields are: type, request, samTemplate.path, samTemplate.resource